analytiq-hub/sigagent.github.io/physics/susskind_statistical_mechanics.md

 * At low temperature, the diatomic molecule behaves like a mono particle.
 You do not start the oscillations.
 * At some temperature, the diatomic molecule starts to behave like a diatomic molecule.
 * The stiffness of the molecule determines $$\omega$$.
 The stiffer the molecule, the larger the frequency.
+* Molecules are pretty stiff.
+The temperature at which a mono-molecule starts behaving like a diatomic molecule is pretty high.
+* If you heat it even more, the atoms themselves begin to vibrate.
+They eventually become ionized.
+Then it does not become an atom at all - but as an electron and a proton (in the case of hydrogen)

 [L7: Entropy versus reversibility](https://www.youtube.com/watch?v=sg15UClUY48&list=PLpGHT1n4-mAsJ123W3fjPzvlDHOvIhHA0&index=7)